-To enable the ground truth for evaluation further, we manually created four types of anomalies by running additional programs to interfere with resource consumption: (1) High memory usage: the additional programs use up memory.
+In our first use case, we monitored a Hadoop cluster of 30 nodes which was used intensively for experiments at the University of Massachusetts Amherst.
+To evaluate XStream for explaining anomalous observations, we used three Hadoop jobs: (A) Twitter Trigram: count trigrams in a twitter stream; (B) WC-Frequent users: find frequent users in a click stream; (C) WC-session: sessionization over a click stream.
+To enable the ground truth for evaluation, we manually created four types of anomalies by running additional programs to interfere with resource consumption: (1) High memory usage: the additional programs use up memory.
 (2) High CPU: the additional programs keep CPU busy.
 (3) Busy disk: the programs keep writing to disk.
 (4) Busy network: the programs keep transmitting data between nodes.
 By combining the anomaly types and Hadoop jobs, we create 8 workloads listed in Figure 13.
 The ground truth features are verified by a Hadoop expert.

-Our second use case is supply chain management of an aerospace company.
+Our second use case was supply chain management of an aerospace company.
 Due to confidentiality issues we were unable to get real data.
-Instead, we consulted an expert and built a simulator to generate manufacturing data and anomalies such as faulty sensors and subpar material.
-Since both use cases generate similar results, we report results using the first use case and refer the reader to [27] for results of the second use case.
+Instead, we built a simulator to generate manufacturing data and anomalies such as faulty sensors and subpar material.
+Since both use cases generate similar results, we report results using the first use case in this section and refer the reader to Sec ?? for results of the second use case.

 All of our experiments were run on a server with two Intel Xeon 2.67GHz, 6-core CPUs and 16GB memory.
-EXstream is implemented in Java and runs on Java HotSpot 64-bit server VM 1.7 with the maximum heap size set to 8GB.
+XStream is implemented in Java and runs on Java HotSpot 64-bit server VM 1.7 with the maximum heap size set to 8GB.